-- 300 Having identified It is not uncommon to interpret terrestrial proxy records as being related to AMOC changes (e.g. Ayache et al., 2018), or to use compilations of proxy records to directly infer past AMOC changes (e.g. Ayache et al., 2018; Thornalley et al., 2018).
-Since both the AMOC fingerprints and additionally computed the AMOC changes in the experiments the changes in AMOC strength have been computed, we can estimate the determine maximum percentage of the simulated midHolocene surface temperature change that can be local midHolocene climate changes that could be potentially be explained by the AMOC changes - 305 (.
+It is not uncommon to interpret terrestrial proxy records as being related to AMOC changes (e.g. Ayache et al., 2018), or to use compilations of proxy records to directly infer past AMOC changes (e.g. Ayache et al., 2018; Thornalley et al., 2018).
+Since both the AMOC fingerprints and the changes in AMOC strength have been computed, we can determine maximum percentage of the local midHolocene climate changes that could be potentially be explained by the AMOC.
 Such analysis would help to identify regions where future proxy-based studies could be expected to contain an AMOC signal during the mid-Holocene.

-Fig. 5).
-Naturally, this percentage can approach, or even exceed, 100% when the simulated midHolocene changes are very small.
-In additionshows the percentage of the simulated surface air temperature changes that could potentially be explained by the AMOC changes in the midHolocene.
+Fig. 5 shows the percentage of the simulated surface air temperature changes that could potentially be explained by the AMOC changes in the midHolocene.
 The AMOC is only one of many factors influencing the local temperature changes.

-310 For example, areas with percentage smaller than 0 can occur when the AMOC fingerprint suggests changes of the opposite sense as the actual changes.
+270 For example, areas with percentage smaller than 0 can occur when the AMOC fingerprint suggests changes of the opposite sense as the actual changes.
 This percentage of fingerprint-estimated changes can approach, or even exceed, 100% when the midHolocene temperatures change is very small as simulated by the model when considering all factors.
 Both cases indicate that the AMOC changes can not explain the midHolocene temperature response in those areas.